ColeBardin/ECEC353/hw01/README.txt

 $ gcc -o execvp execvp.c
 $ ./execvp

 Description
 ===========
 This assignment creates the same program with two versions of the exec function.
 One uses execlp and the other uses execvp.
 Both programs accomplish the same task.

+Command line arguments are not used and will be ignored by the programs.

 The parent process creates a child process and waits for it to return.
 The child process will call its respective form of exec to execute 'ls -lh'.
 The child process will then return.